Azure/bicep-registry-modules/avm/ptn/authorization/role-assignment/README.md

 ### Parameter: `roleDefinitionIdOrName`

-You can provide either the display name of the role definition, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.
+You can provide either the display name of the role definition (must be configured in the variable `builtInRoleNames`), or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.

 - Required: Yes
 - Type: string